CivicSpleen/ambry/doc/DEVEL-README.md

 $ exit
 ```

-    4. Run tests.
+    4. Run all tests.
 Note: Do not make previous steps more than once.
 ```bash
 $ python setup.py test
 ```

-### To run tests with coverage:
+### To all run tests with coverage:

     1. Run with coverage
 ```bash